ShehabAhmed-Gui/ShehabAhmed-Gui/README.md

 I have a passion in designing and developing modern desktop/mobile applications.

-I'm currently learning design tools, And design guidelines to improve my design following platforms design guidelines for developing applications for these platforms and with a touch of creativity.
+I'm currently improving my problem-solving skills, and making personal projects.

 ## My Skills:
 * C++